mayabenowitz/Origins/README.md

 In Lak'ech Ala K'in.

-# KernelOS: Blueprint of the New Earth
+# Blueprint of the New Earth

 We are all **One the with Source of All Creation**.
 The seperation between souls is as a stubbornly persistent illusion as is the seperation between timelines.
 The **Divine Spark of Creation** (unconditional love, forgiveness, creativity and abundance) is within us all.